France1/tensorflow_mnist_estimators/README.md

 The serialized trained model can be loaded in session and used for prediction as explained in this [article](https://guillaumegenthial.github.io/serving-tensorflow-estimator.html).
 This is particularly useful if the deployement is done in Flask

 ## Model serving with Tensorflow Serving
-This is done following [this article](https://medium.com/@yuu.ishikawa/serving-pre-modeled-and-custom-tensorflow-estimator-with-tensorflow-serving-12833b4be421).
+This part is mostly copying [this article](https://medium.com/@yuu.ishikawa/serving-pre-modeled-and-custom-tensorflow-estimator-with-tensorflow-serving-12833b4be421), including the Docker file.
 A dockerized version of tensorflo-model-server is built by running:
 ```
 docker build --rm -f Dockerfile -t tensorflow-model-server .